 Place a warm washcloth on your face for five minutes before applying your mask.
 Indulging in a professional facial every few months can also help to deep clean debris from your pores.

 Oily skin, acne, and sagging skin can all make your pores look larger.
-Using a retinol skincare product can tackle all three of these issues.
+Using a retinol cream or serum skincare product can tackle all three of these issues.
 Retinol is a form of vitamin A that promotes collagen production and lots of other healthy functions in different layers of the skin to reduce hyperpigmentation.
 It also helps skin cells turnover more normally, which prevents future acne breakouts.
 Some people find that retinol irritates their skin.
 You can prevent this by waiting 30 minutes after washing before applying your retinol product.

 Moisturizing is an essential step in any skincare routine.
 And it diminishes the look of pores.
 Dry skin produces excess oil in an attempt to alleviate dryness.
 This can result in clogged pores instead.
 Use a non comedogenic moisturizer, and be sure to apply sunscreen as well.
 This brings us to our next tip...